TylerPardun/pitrac-easy-connect/README.md

 **Wi-Fi provisioning, pairing, and shot relay for the PiTrac golf launch monitor — no terminal, no SSH, and no IP addresses.**

 PiTrac Easy-Connect is a two-part system: a background service on the Raspberry Pi inside the enclosure, and a desktop app for macOS and Windows.
 The service puts the enclosure on your home Wi-Fi, announces itself on the network, and forwards every measured shot; the app finds the enclosure by itself, pairs with it in one click, relays the shots into GSPro or E6 Connect, and shows PiTrac's own dashboard in a tab.
-Setup is a five-step wizard, and moving the enclosure to a different house means picking a new network off a list — nothing about PiTrac's own configuration changes.
+Setup is a five-step wizard, and moving the enclosure to a different residence means picking a new network off a list — nothing about PiTrac's own configuration changes.

 - **Download:** <https://tylerpardun.github.io/pitrac-easy-connect/>
 - **Version:** 0.2.0, running on real hardware
-- **Tests:** 416, passing on macOS, Windows, Linux, and the Raspberry Pi
 - **Dependencies:** none — Python standard library only
 - **Licence:** [MIT](LICENSE)